CheXmask-U: Quantifying uncertainty in landmark-based anatomical segmentation for X-ray images: Related work

-\textbf{Uncertainty estimation.} Uncertainty estimation in deep learning encompasses two primary types: \textit{aleatoric uncertainty} (arising from inherent data noise and annotation ambiguity) and \textit{epistemic uncertainty} (stemming from model limitations and insufficient training data~\cite{kendall2017}).
+Uncertainty estimation in deep learning encompasses two primary types: \textit{aleatoric uncertainty} (arising from inherent data noise and annotation ambiguity) and \textit{epistemic uncertainty} (stemming from model limitations and insufficient training data~\cite{kendall2017}).
 In medical applications, both sources contribute to prediction uncertainty and must be carefully accounted for to ensure reliable and trustworthy clinical decision support.
 This motivates the need for robust uncertainty quantification (UQ) frameworks that can explicitly assess model confidence and guide interpretation.
+In this work, we primarily focus on uncertainty derived from latent-variable sampling in a variational model, without marginalizing over model parameters.

 A wide range of UQ techniques have been explored for medical image segmentation, predominantly at the pixel level.
 Bayesian inference provides principled frameworks to quantify model uncertainty but remains from computational prohibitive for large-scale networks.
 Approximate Bayesian methods such as Monte Carlo dropout \cite{gal2016dropoutbayesianapproximationrepresenting} offers an efficient approximation to etimate epistemic uncertainty, while ensembles \cite{deepensembles} aggregate predictions from multiple independently trained models capturing prediction variability, though at a higher computational cost.
 Test-time augmentation (TTA) \cite{tta} estimates uncertainty instead by evaluating the consistency of predictions under multiple input image perturbations, providing a data-driven view of model reliability.
 Entropy-based uncertainty estimates have also been explored in pixel-based semantic segmentation, and shown to be highly correlated with erroneous areas \cite{matzkin2025towards,larrazabal2021orthogonal}.